 1-2 minutes with a mixer is sufficient, as you don't want to over-cream either.
 If you do you'll get too much air into the mix and the cookies will collapse in the oven.

 In this recipe, we need granulated sugar in order to get the right creaming process.
 Granulated sugar aerates the dough when creamed with butter, which gives thick and puffed cookies.

 How to Bake Peanut Butter Chocolate Chip Cookies

-I’ve also baked them on 375F which is also okay.
+I've also baked them at 375F which is also okay.
 Notice how some of these photos have more golden edges?
 Those were baked at 375.
 However, I think 350 is best.

 I think this peanut butter chocolate chip cookie recipe is fairly forgiving concerning this issue.
 Especially if you chill the dough well!

 I also always use the middle rack and only one sheet of cookies at a time.
 Using parchment paper isn't just to spare your baking sheet, but it will help your cookies bake more evenly.

 Soft and chewy cookies are the best, right?
 Moisture is the answer.
 One thing that may prevent chewy cookies is the sugar ratio.

 Brown sugar has more moisture and will therefore create a more chewy texture.
 Granulated sugar will make crispier cookies but also gives more air when creaming with butter (read above).